 - Contract with a registered sonographer or mobile service for the ultrasound.

 The goal of this course is to provide PCC’s with licensed health-care professionals that have been trained:

 - To perform and interpret early OB ultrasound scanning techniques so that the ultrasound operator can provide the documentation of pregnancy, gestational age and viability to the client.

 - To recognize and evaluate abnormal appearance of pathologies of OB studies related to the viability of the pregnancy so the medical director will be able to refer the client for additional medical services.

-- Re-certification and review classes for those who have been certified in limited ultrasound to improve image optimization and refresh scanning skills
+- To provide ongoing Refresher classes for those who have been certified in limited ultrasound to improve image optimization and scanning skills

 - To counsel women and couples in crisis pregnancies.

 - To equip clients with complete knowledge of options, sources of help and informed consent.